joe-singh/joe-singh.github.io/blog.md

 have come up with a great expression for this -- [The Geopolitical Recession](https://www.eurasiagroup.net/issues/top-risks-2017).

 This is mainly intended to be a record of my thoughts on the important developments that occur virtually weekly these days.
-The name is inspired by two of the places where I have lived, Dubai and Singapore, which owe their significant wealth and rapid development to their proximity to the two most important waterways in the world -- the Straits of Hormuz and Malacca respectively.
+The name is inspired by two of the places where I have lived, Dubai and Singapore.
+Both owe their significant wealth and rapid development to their proximity to the two most important waterways in the world -- the Straits of Hormuz and Malacca respectively -- and demonstrate how important the geo in geopolitics is.

-A quick note: Opinions expressed here are solely my own.
+A quick note: Opinions expressed here are my own.
 I try to be factually correct but perfection is alas inevitable -- if I've got something wrong let me know by [email](mailto:joe_singh@hotmail.co.uk).

 * [16/08/2019 - Kashmir & Article 370: Domestic Blunder and Strategic Success](./blogposts/one.md)